 We all love our slow cookers for a variety of reasons–I love that I start it in the morning and forget about it!
 When it’s time for dinner it’s just a couple of quick steps it’s ready to serve.

 Our slow cooker Mediterranean Chicken is served with brown rice to gain a higher nutrition value plus I love the nutty flavor!

-Ingredients for Mediterranean Chicken with Brown Rice Recipe:
+Ingredients in Mediterranean Chicken with Brown Rice Recipe

 - Chicken- has a very high protein content, which plays a very important role in sustaining our muscles.
 Rich in calcium and phosphorous for healthy bones.
 Stress reliever with tryptophane and vitamin B5.
 Immunity booster too!